shravan188/how-i-learnt-x-in-y-days/data_engineer_zoomcamp_datatalks.md

 ### TO DOS
 1. Create a Dataproc cluster from Airflow - GCP (https://www.youtube.com/watch?v=LkGFyi8S4Ys)
 2. Create a Pub Sub with Cloud Function to limit Bills on Google (https://stackoverflow.com/a/65611211)
+3. Create flowcharts using Mermaid (as seen in Alvaro notes)
+4. Check how to connect spark to kafka in Docker (https://github.com/asaf-erlich/docker-kafka-spark/tree/master)